StepsInvestigator/SHProject2017/README.md

 Now a day, customer reported issues can&#39;t be reproduce due to unable to get enough replication steps.
 Hence, we are giving some solution for our assumptions but most of the time, it won&#39;t be successfully resolved customer exact issues.
 Because of this problem, follow-ups count increases and customer gets frustrated.
 To overcome this problem, we are come up with a solution which is easy integration and auto replication step generator by our own JS library file.

-        **Log Investigator(LI) **is the process of tracking the user interaction &amp; capturing screen shot of every action on a webpage and save it on local cache memory.
+**Log Investigator(LI)** is the process of tracking the user interaction and capturing screen shot of every action on a webpage and save it on local cache memory.
 This process can be control by Log Investigator control board with an option like Start, Pause, Resume, Stop.
 Once the completed their UI interaction, he/she click the stop record.
 Finally, recorded user interactions are exported as html file with tabulated step by step details about user interactions with proper screenshot and action performed on the element details.

 # Requirement